Population & Housing Growth in Campbell

 Source: HCD 2023 Housing Element Implementation and APR Data Dashboard.

-The Housing Element of Campbell’s General Plan includes a number of general policies supporting affordable housing, including:
+The Housing Element of Campbell’s General Plan includes policies supporting affordable housing.
+Current policies include: